guibueno/guibueno.github.io/_docs/01-introduction/0x-is-it-a-method.markdown

 When discussing how to make language learning more efficient, the word "**method**" immetiately comes to mind.
 But in language learning, methods have mostly been characterized by a strict purism that is now outdated.

 In fact, Brown (2002, p.
-10) has listed several reasons for academics and researchers to give up with an "obsession" with language learning methods.
+10) has listed several reasons for teachers and researchers to give up with an "obsession" with language learning methods.
 This list includes the following items:

 * It is hard to empirically test, verify, and validate language pedagogy,
 * Methods are usually too prescriptive and overgeneralized,